 Atlantic salmon fishing (flies only, catch and release) can be excellent, or not, but that is the nature of Atlantics!
 Sea-run trout are also a possibility and can reach 10 pounds.
 BIG NEWS: In 2014 they upped the bear limit to 2 bears!
 But you must book both bears initially to get the good price and secure tags.

 These folks have been at or close to 100% success on bears for many years.
-With the new 2014 two bear limit, you can shoot the first good bear you see and then hold out for a bruiser on the second tag.
+With a two bear limit, you can shoot the first good bear you see and then hold out for a bruiser on the second tag.
 They maintain many bait stations; far more than needed.
-The main Lodge is practically new, of peeled cedar logs, with a gorgeous stone fireplace, 7 bedrooms, two bathrooms and a view of the River..
+The main Lodge was built in 2000, of peeled cedar logs, with a gorgeous stone fireplace, 7 bedrooms, two bathrooms and a view of the River..
 The Miramichi River is right in front of the lodge, so a hot shower, and then sitting on the porch with a cold beer, is a fine relaxing time.
 Their second Lodge was built in 2005 and has 5 bedrooms,two baths and an open veranda to sit outside on.
 Clean and well kept!

 STRIPED BASS FISHING